Brahim Konaté

-Brahim Konaté (born 20 March 1996) is a French footballer who plays as a midfielder for lithuanian club FK Kauno Žalgiris.
+Brahim Konaté (born 20 March 1996) is a French footballer who plays in Zira in the Azerbaijan Premier League.

+Personal life

+Brahim Konaté was born in Montfermeil, in the northeastern suburbs of Paris.
+He holds French and Malian nationalities.

 Club career

 An AJ Auxerre youth graduate, Konaté played for two seasons as a senior with the reserves before making his first team debut on 18 September 2015, starting in a 1–0 Ligue 2 home win over Chamois Niortais.

 Konaté scored his first professional goal on 6 November 2015, but in a 1–2 home loss against RC Lens.
 In 2018, he moved to fellow second division side Niort.

 On 31 August 2021, free agent Konaté moved abroad and signed a one-year contract with Spanish Segunda División side CF Fuenlabrada.

 FK Kauno Žalgiris

 On 14 February 2023 was announced that player signed with lithuanian club Kauno Žalgiris.

+On 10 August 2023 signed for Hapoel Afula.

+Shamakhi FK

+On 26 May 2025, Konaté did not extend his expiring contract with Shamakhi and left the club.

 International career

-Konaté was born in France and is of Malian descent.
-He is a youth international with the France U20s.
+Konaté is a youth international with the France U20s.